1101101011/PUPSCHED/README.md

 ## Project Overview

-The PUPSKED is a Faculty load management system design to ease designatiom of (Room, Section, Date & Time, and Course/Subject with credit monitoring)
+The PUPSCHED is a Faculty load management system design to ease designatiom of (Room, Section, Date & Time, and Course/Subject with credit monitoring)

 ## Technologies Used